hgcl/clara-le/pages/posts/8-remote-christmas.md

 ### [Excalidraw](https://excalidraw.com/)

 Excalidraw makes it easy to create amazing-looking sketches in your browser.
-Draw a diagram or write your love message directly on the board before sharing your unique link with whomever you want.
+Draw a diagram or write your love message directly on the board before sharing your unique link with whomever you want. {end-key}